Green-University-Cyber-Security-Society/Responsibilities/README.md

 - Create and maintain official slide templates (PowerPoint, Google Slides, etc.)
 - Manage a shared repository for storing and organizing slide decks
 - Ensure all slides follow consistent design, font, and branding guidelines
 - Prepare and finalize slides for lectures or sessions using content from speakers or instructors

+---

+## **Akhi Alamgir**
+**Role:** GitHub Organization
+**Purpose:** Maintain the society’s GitHub organization and technical repositories.
+**Responsibilities:**
+- Create and organize repositories
+- Manage member permissions and access
+- Write and maintain README and contribution guidelines
+- Oversee project versioning and issue tracking